massclown/HalfSwordTrainerMod/README.md

 This allows you to use all filters and effects of the photo mode with the free camera while the battle is ongoing.

 Together with player and NPC team selection and freezing NPCs on spawn or with a button (`Z`), you can set up team battles in advance.

+## Commanding friendly NPCs

+Press `Ctrl + F` to command all NPCs of the same team to go to the player location.
+It often does not work, e.g. if the NPCs are busy with something (like looking at a half-dead enemy NPC from another team).

 ## Other good things